everactive/network-manager/docs/configure-wifi-connections.md

 $ nmcli d wifi connect my_wifi password <password>
 ```

-<password> is the password for the connection which needs to have 8-63
+&lt;password&gt; is the password for the connection which needs to have 8-63
 characters or 64 hexadecimal characters to specify a full 256-bit key.

 ## Create connection and connect